aldertzomer/Microbial-Genomics-2022/_episodes/05_Assembly_Quality.md

 Access the folder using your webbrowser (point it to http://klif2.uu.nl/courses/ ) and go to the right folder.

+Question 1: Determine the N50 and number of contigs by hand and by using the QUAST tool.
+Is there a difference? why?
-Question: Think of a few situations where genome size, number of contigs or N50 would be less useful
+Question 2: Think of a few situations where genome size, number of contigs or N50 would be less useful

 ### Assessing the quality using single copy chromosomal marker genes.